Prelude to the Battle

 Hunter Replaces Sigel

 After retreating to Strasburg, Virginia, Union officials relieved Sigel of his command and replaced him with Major General David Hunter.
 Grant ordered Hunter to resume the offensive, live off of the land, and exercise scorched earth tactics in the valley.

 June 5, 1864 — Clash at Piedmont, Virginia

 On the morning of June 5, Hunter engaged a Confederate force under the command of Brigadier General William Jones at Piedmont, Virginia.
 Hunter’s advance column, comprising General Julius Stahel’s cavalry, advanced southward along Staunton Road towards Mount Meridian.
 The Federals drove the Southerners before them until the Confederacy’s 18th Virginia Cavalry Regiment engaged the Northern soldiers at Mount Meridian.
-The Rebels briefly drove the Yankees back, but reinforcements quickly broke the Southerners’ assault.
+The Confederates briefly drove the Yankees back, but reinforcements quickly broke the Southerners’ assault.
 The Confederates retreated to Piedmont, where they established a strong defensive position.

 Strong Confederate Position

 Union Colonel David Strother described the Confederate position:

 The enemy’s position was strong and well chosen.
 It was on a conclave of wooded hills commanding an open valley between and open, gentle slopes in front.
 On our right in advance of the village of Piedmont was a line of log and rail defenses very advantageously located in the edge of a forest and just behind the rise of a smooth, open hill so that troops moving over this hill could be mowed down by musketry from the works at short range and to prevent artillery from being used against them.
 The left flank of this palisade rested on a steep and impracticable bluff sixty feet high and washed at its base by the Shenandoah.